 Membership: Membership consists of the Provost and Dean of the Faculty (non-voting) and five tenured members of the teaching faculty:

 - One of these is elected from among the departments of art, English, history, modern languages and literatures, music, philosophy, and religion.

 - The other is elected from among the departments of economics and business, education, physical education, political science, psychology, and sociology and anthropology.

 - One member is elected from MTS.

 All elected members must be tenured, and at least three of the elected faculty must have the rank of full professor.
 Each faculty member serves a three-year term.
-No department of the College may have more than one of its members on this committee.
+No department of the University may have more than one of its members on this committee.
 Faculty members serving on this committee may not be elected to serve on any other main governance (PBC, APPC) or autonomous (CCH, FAC) committee.

 The committee chair is elected by the committee members at the start of the academic year.